Icika-max/TOY_CHALLANGE_1/README.md

 **CHALLANGE 1; GRADE CALCULATOR**

 The programme prompts the user to input student marks.
 The input should be between 0 and 100.
 Then output the correct gradeuing the if else statement.
+Enter the student marks and the program will generate the grade

 **CHALLANGE 2; SPEED DETECTOR**